 Create DIY vinyl window silhouettes for Halloween

-A hurricane blew through Utah several weeks ago and it uprooted thousands of trees throughout the area.
+About the chaos…a hurricane blew through Utah several weeks ago and it uprooted thousands of trees throughout the area.

-The 75-year-old ash tree that fell on Christi’s house during the storm completely crushed the front of her house.
+The 75-year-old ash tree that fell on my friend Christi’s house during the storm completely crushed the front of her house.
 The bay window was destroyed; the awning atop the front door became decrepit; the Japanese maple tree looked like it survived a massacre; and the house suited the set of a horror film.
 So, essentially, it was perfect for Halloween!

-Though, there was nothing in the window!
+With one exception – there was nothing in the window!

 What you’ll need: